 The first round of cleanup consisted of going through our closets and finding stuff to donate to Goodwill.
 We filled a trash bag and dropped it off at the curbside donation center and felt really good about it… until we got back home to our closets and it didn’t look like we had rid ourselves of a thing. *sigh*

 We knew we had to be serious about downsizing, so we turned it into a game.
 How much money could we fetch on Craigslist for the extra wifi router that was sitting unused in a box?
 Should we sell the furniture piece by piece or as one big “take all or none” lot?
 Who could get the most money for the antique Victrola?

-In the end, we sold or donated almost everything we owned (save some art, books and a few precious sentimental items), and I can honestly say the only thing I regret is not doing it sooner.
+In the end, we sold or donated almost everything we owned (except some original art, books, and a few precious sentimental items), and I can honestly say the only thing I regret is not doing it sooner.
 Living in such a small space, my life is no longer dictated by what I own.
 I no longer feel the pressure of walking through a mall and not wanting to leave empty-handed.

 I’m not saying that you should sell everything and move onto a boat, but I’m pretty sure that you could find some way to declutter and simplify your life.
 Below are a few ideas to get you started.

 5 easy ways to downsize